smikitky/utrad-werewolf/packages/docs/docs/bot.md

 ## Basics of API

 To control players programmatically, you need to access our web API (simple REST API).
-You can access the API using any programming language, including JavaScript, Python, Java, C++, and so on.
+You can access the API using any programming language that can make HTTP requests, including JavaScript, Python, Java, C++, Bash (using tools like `curl`), and so on.

-The endpoint (URL) of the API is `https://<domain>/.netlify/functions/api`, where `<domain>` is the domain of your app (something like 'your-site.netlify.app', or something like `localhost:8888` when you're running the app locally).
+The endpoint (URL) of the API is `https://<domain>/.netlify/functions/api`, where `<domain>` is the domain of your app (something like 'your-site.netlify.app', or something like `localhost:8888` if you're running the app locally).

 Here is an example API call.
 This will have the same effect as if an NPC user ("alice-bot") made a "talk" message in her web browser during the specified game.